hbctraining/Intro-to-shell-flipped/lessons/08_HPC_intro_and_terms.md

 <img src="../img/serial_hpc_crop.png" width="50">
 </p>

-On a cluster we have access to many cores on a single node, so in theory we could split up the analysis of a single file into mutliple distinct processes and use as many cores to speed up the generation of an output file.
+On a cluster we have access to many cores on a single node, so in theory we could split up the analysis of a single file into multiple distinct processes and use as many cores to speed up the generation of an output file.
 This is called **multithreading**, i.e. using multiple threads or cores.
 As you can imagine, multithreading can speed up how fast the analysis is performed!
-In the example below, the input file is analysed using 8 cores, likely resulting in an 8 fold speed up!
+In the example below, the input file is analyzed using 8 cores, likely resulting in an 8 fold speed up!

 <p align="center">
 <img src="../img/multithreaded_hpc.png" width="450">